Configure Apache Hive policies in HDInsight with Enterprise Security Package

 Open a new or existing workbook in Excel.

-Reenter the password for the cluster in the wizard, and then click OK.
 Wait for the Select Database and Table dialog to open.
 This can take a few seconds.

-Select hivesampletable, and then click Next.
+Select hivesampletable, and then select Next.

-Click the Definition tab.
+Select the Definition tab.
 The command text is:

 SELECT * FROM "HIVE"."default"."hivesampletable"

-Click OK to close the Connection Properties dialog.
+Select OK to close the Connection Properties dialog.

-Click OK to close the Import Data dialog.
+Select OK to close the Import Data dialog.

 To test the second policy (read-hivesampletable-devicemake), you created in the last section